When most people go to Hawaii, they pick an island, choose a beachfront hotel, and call it done. But you’re not most people, are you?

 Day 8 – Disembarkation

-Leaving an UnCruise is bittersweet – perhaps that’s why most guests are repeat sailors!
+Leaving an UnCruise is always bittersweet – perhaps that’s why most guests are repeat sailors!
 We awoke, packed our bags, and had one last breakfast before disembarkation on The Big Island.
 Like my Alaska UnCruise, our itinerary began and ended in different points: Molokai and Hawaii.
 This is why Mr. V and I had flown from Hawaii to Molokai for Day 1, and why we stayed on to have a few days on the Big Island.

 With a waving crew aboard the ship, we boarded the UnCruise-provided airport transfer bus and drove away from the Safari Explorer forever… or hopefully, maybe not!
 Having done two UnCruises, I’m sold on doing it again.
 (Baja?
 Costa Rica?
 Or maybe a new route if they open one!)

-Some of the most common questions I get about my UnCruise Alaska experience are about the ship cabins and the food.
+Some of the most common questions I get about my UnCruise Alaska review and experience are about the ship cabins and the food.
 I wanted to address those both on this cruise, so I took special care to document these aspects for you.

 My Cabin Aboard the Safari Explorer

 It’s important to state up front that a ship’s cabin is not going to be as spacious or luxurious as a hotel room – unless you choose to rent a mega-yacht or something.
 Aboard the Safari Explorer, Mr. V and I stayed in a Master class cabin, with a queen bed, ensuite bathroom, and plenty of built-in storage.